Empowering users in their insurance purchase

 Reassurance Through

-Easy access to information for urgent tasks, like finding car workshops or filing claims.
+Customers feel reassured when they can quickly access information for urgent tasks, such as locating car workshops or filing claims.

 Fig: Before (top) and after (bottom) navigation placed side by side for comparison